 - Article 30, Right of minorities to establish and administer educational institutions

-Fundamental rights available for both citizens and foreigners (except the enemy aliens)
+Fundamental rights are available for both citizens and foreigners (except the enemy aliens)

 - Article 14, Equality before the law and equal protection of laws

 - Article 20, Protection in respect of conviction for offenses

 - Article 21, Protection of life and personal liberty